But at Last Came a Knock

 "But at Last Came a Knock" is the ninth episode of the first season of the American television comedy drama Shameless, an adaptation of the British series of the same name.
-The episode was written by consulting producer Alex Borstein, and directed by co-executive producer Mark Mylod.
-It originally aired on Showtime on March 6, 2011.
+The episode was directed by co-executive producer Mark Mylod, and written by consulting producer Alex Borstein, based on a story by Paul Abbott.
+It originally aired in the United States on Showtime on March 6, 2011.

-The series is set on the South Side of Chicago, Illinois, and depicts the poor, dysfunctional family of Frank Gallagher, a neglectful single father of six: Fiona, Phillip, Ian, Debbie, Carl, and Liam.
-He spends his days drunk, high, or in search of money, while his children need to learn to take care of themselves.
-In the episode, Debbie stalks Steve to find out more about him, while Frank tries to get his ex-wife to sign papers to get settlement money.
+The series is set on the South Side of Chicago, Illinois, and depicts the poor, dysfunctional Gallagher family, including patriarch Frank, a neglectful single father of six: Fiona, Phillip, Ian, Debbie, Carl, and Liam.
+He often spends his days under the influence of drugs and alcohol, while his children learn to care for themselves.
+In the episode, Debbie stalks Steve to find out more about his personal life, while Frank tries to get his ex-wife Monica to sign papers so he can get settlement money.

 According to Nielsen Media Research, the episode was seen by an estimated 1.14 million household viewers and gained a 0.5/1 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the performances (particularly Emmy Rossum), writing and dramatic elements.